Anna Maxwell Martin On Stage - Theatre Credits, Bio and Tickets

 After a few years in shows at the National, Maxwell Martin appeared in shows across the capital, including Dumb Show at the Royal Court and Other Hands at the Soho Theatre.
 In 2006, she was cast as Sally Bowles in Cabaret at the Lyric Theatre, staying in the role for six months.

-More recently, her stage credits include King Lear at the National in 2014 and Consent at the National Theatre in 2017.
-For the latter play, she did not stay on for the West End transfer the following year.
+More recently, her stage credits include King Lear at the National in 2014, Consent at the National Theatre in 2017 and Constellations in 2021 alongside Chris O’Dowd.

 Maxwell Martin’s television CV is as lengthy as her stage credits.
 She’s won BAFTA Awards for her roles in Bleak House and Poppy Shakespeare, as well as acclaimed performances in South Riding and Motherland and Line of Duty.